-All pharmaceutical technicians who administer immunizations are now required to complete 1 hour of CE specific to immunizations on an annual basis.
+All pharmaceutical technicians who administer immunizations are now required to complete 1 hour of CE specific to immunizations on an annual basis prior to October 31st.

 A few other waivers intended to assist with the overwhelming need of pharmacy personnel to assist with immunizations were adopted during the pandemic.
 At this point all waivers have expired and all pharmacy personnel must follow the statutes and regulations as defined by law.